Best offer is available in-branch or via telephone until Oct 31, 2018

 That makes this one of the best Aeroplan offers that are currently available outside of the American Express Membership Rewards cards.

-However, branch representatives can view this offer under the “Travel Rewards Cards for Small Business” section of their credit card promotions portal, where it’s listed alongside an equivalent offer for the Aventura Visa Card for Business (which gives you 30,000 Aventura points instead of Aeroplan miles).
+However, branch and phone representatives can view this offer under the “Travel Rewards Cards for Small Business” section of their credit card promotions portal, where it’s listed alongside an equivalent offer for the Aventura Visa Card for Business (which gives you 30,000 Aventura points instead of Aeroplan miles).

 One thing to note about the in-branch application process is that your “Business Registration Number” is a required field.
 Since it’s possible to get business credit cards as a sole proprietorship, you just need to explain to the representative that you’re applying as a sole proprietor.
 Accordingly, putting your SIN, or even “N/A” (as I did when applying for the card), in the Business Registration Number field will work fine.

 The last thing that’s particular to the in-branch offer is the fact that you can add up to three supplementary cards at no additional cost at the time of the application.
 If you were to add these cards afterwards, they’d be subject to an annual fee, so that’s something to bear in mind.

 Some people have reported difficulties with their branches in locating this offer.
 Your experience might vary from branch to branch, so try a few other locations and see if the reps can find it.
 If you're located in the Greater Toronto Area, I can recommend a branch and representative who knows the offer – email me for details.

 The card’s earning structure is fairly standard, in that you earn 1.5 Aeroplan miles per dollar spent on travel and gas purchases, and 1 Aeroplan mile per dollar spent on all other purchases.